 Further downstream in the production cycle, the bottling process is highly polluting, and in emerging economies is very often subject to no regulation whatsoever; the chemicals used in the bottling process are dumped without regard for the consequences.
 Just to show how perverse these practices have become: in some regions, not only is water drying up, but what’s left is being made unfit for consumption by pollutants.

 Lastly, at the end of the distribution chain, a corollary of the consumption of sugary beverages is the careless throwing away of plastic and other bottles, few of which are recycled or even recyclable.

 To support sustainable development, BNP Paribas has created an innovative strategy called “SMaRT Food”, which aims to finance those companies in the food value chain that help to protect the environment.
 In doing so, BNPP IP applies the strictest precautionary principles in choosing only the most virtuous companies.

 Sustainable and responsible investments (SRI) is one of the nine themes which we think reflect investors’ key priorities this year.
 Linked to those themes we have chosen funds which we believe represent the most relevant solutions to the challenges of the current market environment as well as the evolving needs of our clients.

-BNP Paribas Investment Partners’ offering includes a broad range of SRI products to meet the needs of clients who are keen to combine return potential with making a positive impact on the environment and society.
+BNP Paribas Asset Management’ offering includes a broad range of SRI products to meet the needs of clients who are keen to combine return potential with making a positive impact on the environment and society.